CyberMonitor/orquestra-docs/v1/content/data-management/aggregation.md

 - `id` - unique artifact ID
 - `workflowId` - originating workflow ID
 - `schema` - type of the artifact
+- `taskClass` - name of the step that produced the artifact
+- `taskId` - originating task ID

 ![](../../img/workflowresult.png)